 This quick exercise gives your employees a chance to see how other employees work.
 Your employee in human resources may never hop on a sales call again, but they will have better empathy next time the sales lead is looking for new sales recruits.

 Create A Monthly Office Buddy Program

+We often hear about mentorship programs as a way to build connections between company leaders and new employees.
 Building connections starts with taking the first step.
 By creating a monthly office buddy program, you can get your employees to make connections outside of their department.

 Create an incentive around doing something with your office buddy at least twice throughout the month like an extra few hours of PTO or gift card giveaways.

 Suggest simple activities like going to lunch together one day or seeing a movie outside of work.

 Give some friendship building guidance to your employees too.
 Share some fun conversation starters, so there is never a dull moment while your employees are hanging out together.

 Programs like Donut can be added to Slack to make this process seamless for employers to implement.